Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 Literally any width index can be evenly diminished by the _limit_ of the pattern's index simply by repeating the pattern across it.
 Why do I keep calling this 'diminishment' instead of 'subdivision'?
-Because unlike mathematical subdivision, the intervals are only _close enough._  If the value the pattern interval represents is a floating point number, binary patterning "snaps" it to the closest whole integer _naturally._
+Because unlike mathematical subdivision, the intervals are only _close enough._  If the range the pattern interval represents is a floating point number, binary patterning "snaps" it to the closest whole integer _naturally._

 Much like a diminished chord, every point is as equidistant _as possible_ from the last - except there's far more